jhpyle/docassemblecli/README.md

 to extend the maximum length of the `PATH` variable beyond 250 characters.
 You should click the button to make this change.
-Installing Python this way will make it much easier to run the `dainstall` and `dacreate` utilities because you will not need to manually adjust your `PATH`.
+Installing Python this way will make it much easier to run the utilities because you will not need to manually adjust your `PATH`.

 Note that when you have installed Python on Windows, an application called "Python" will be available from the start menu.
 This application runs the [Python Interpreter].
-The Python Interpreter is a very useful tool, but it is not the tool for installing `docassemblecli` or running the command line utilities `dacreate` and `dainstall`.
+The Python Interpreter is a very useful tool, but it is not the tool for installing `docassemblecli` or running the command line utilities `dainstall`, `dacreate`, and `dadownload`.
 To run these commands, you need to use the Windows command line application, called `cmd`.

 ### Using a command line

-In order to install `docassemblecli` and use the `dainstall` and `dacreate` utilities, you will need to run an application that gives you a command line.
+In order to install `docassemblecli` and use the utilities, you will need to run an application that gives you a command line.
 On MacOS, you can use the [Terminal application], which comes with the operating system.
 On Windows, you can go to the start menu and search for "cmd," which is the name of the [Windows command line application].

 ## Installation